StudioEtrange/stella/README.md

 Just declare your dependencies, from stella recipes, and stella will download, build and/or install them.
 Stella set also your environment right for each dependencies.
 Stella act as a package manager.

-All you need is internet and git.
+All you need is internet, git and bash `3.2`.

 Work on Nix/Macos (bash scripts) and Windows systems (bat scripts).